huggingface/chat-ui/README.md

 ### Models hosted on multiple custom endpoints

-If the model being hosted will be available on multiple servers/instances adjust the `weight` parameter in your `.env.local`.
+If the model being hosted will be available on multiple servers/instances add the `weight` parameter to your `.env.local`.

 ```
 "endpoints": [